Car towing weight limits - explained: | Go-Pods Micro Tourer Caravans | Go-Pods.co.uk

-Not all cars can tow but those that can have a maximum weight limit.
+Not all cars can tow but those that can have a maximum weight limit applied.

 The best place to find your vehicles 'braked towing allowance' is to check your V5 document.

 However, it's not always on the V5 so click here for advice on other places to look.

 The 2021 model Go-Pods leaves our Portuguese factory weighing 490Kg.
 This is the official MiRO which forms part of the Type Approval Certification for this caravan.

 On reaching our UK workshops, we upgrade Go-Pods to British style electrics and add certain other parts, thus increasing the weight to 540Kg - the ‘on the road’ weight, not including any accessories that you have added when ordering.
 This figure does not allow for any water that you may add to the toilet or other personal items.

 This figure has changed over the years, due to constant improvements to the Go-Pods spec.
 Please refer to the model pages for the latest figures.

 Due to the manufacturing process, some variation in weight is inevitable and should be allowed for by the customer.